facelessuser/BracketHighlighter/docs/customize.md

 ### `block_cursor_mode`

 Experimental setting that modifies the bracket matching mode for block cursor.
 The bracket matching mode is one that makes a little more sense to some people in regards to the visual representation of block cursors.
+In this mode, brackets will match when the cursor is right before the bracket (or if using a block cursor, highlighting the character).
 So if you are someone that uses block cursors and find that toggling [`bracket_outside_adjacent`](#bracket_outside_adjacent) still doesn't quite match brackets how you would like, you can give this setting a try.
+It has also been mentioned that this makes sense with Vim.

 When this setting is enabled, [`bracket_outside_adjacent`](#bracket_outside_adjacent) will be ignored.